All Episodes

 It's used constantly, not just for propagandistic purposes or to demonize, but also to justify legally all sorts of actions.

-But it's really a term that has no real meaning, which is what makes it such a valuable propagandistic term.
+But it's really a term that has no real meaning, which is what makes it a valuable propagandistic term.

 It just gets applied to whoever the government wants it to apply it to.

-There's no criterion for it, there's no criteria for it, there's no metrics for it.
+There's no criterion for it.

-At one point it used to mean threatening or using violence against civilian populations with the goal of fostering political change.
+At one point, it used to mean threatening or using violence against civilian populations with the goal of fostering political change.

-Trenda Aragua doesn't even remotely do that.
+Trendel Aragua doesn't even remotely do that.

 They're not interested in political change.